sahinur-hossain/DockerAppTimeIPCheck/README.md

 # Simple Time Server

 A lightweight Python-based Dockerized Application that returns the current timestamp (in IST) and the request origin IP address.
+This is wrapped in Terraform and the AWS resources are automatically deployed.

+##  Resources Deployed
+ECS Service + Task definition
+Application Load Balancer

 ##  Features